 Protect yourself from uninsured and under-insured motorists.
 Contrary to popular belief, auto insurance is not just for “if you hit someone, they are covered”.
 Car insurance is actually for YOUR protection.
 The number of uninsured drivers out there on the roads is a larger number than you may think.
 Your insurance coverage is your only protection from uninsured motorists.
 If you have state minimum coverage, then that is all the money there is.
 Many who are driving uninsured are doing so because they can’t afford to pay the premiums, which in turn means they can not pay for damages.
 Bottom line – protect yourself and increase your uninsured motorist coverage.
 This coverage can also apply if the driver is under-insured.

-If you or a loved one has been injured due to the negligence of another driver, contact a Personal Injury attorney immediately.
-Rutter Mills can take care of your case, so you can focus on healing.
+If you or a loved one has been injured due to the negligence of another driver, contact a car accident attorney immediately.
+The Car Accident Lawyers of Rutter Mills can take care of your case, so you can focus on healing.
 We specialize in serious auto accidents and will defend your right to proper compensation.
 Call Rutter Mills today for a consultation at 757-622-5000.